ngchain/ngcore/docs/contract.md

 ## Calling a contract

 A transact tx paying an address with an ACTIVE contract runs it.
-The tx extra carries ONE calldata PER participant — rlp([][]byte) aligned with the participants (or empty for none) — so a single many-to-many tx can call a different entry with different args on every recipient contract.
-Each calldata addresses its entry eth-style:
+The tx extra addresses the entry eth-style:

 ```
-calldata = keccak256(entry name)[:4] ‖ args
+extra = keccak256(entry name)[:4] ‖ args
 ```

 The runtime matches the 4-byte selector against the contract's zero-arg exports (sorted by name; the reserved `init` entry excluded) and runs the match with `tx.get_extra` serving `args`.
-An empty, short or unmatched calldata falls back to `main`, which — like eth's fallback function — receives the WHOLE calldata as its args.
+An empty extra, a short extra or an unmatched selector falls back to `main`, which — like eth's fallback function — receives the WHOLE extra as its args.
 `callContract` (rpc dry-run) resolves the same way, so read-only methods like a `balance_of` export are directly callable off-chain.